-A geopolitical analyst and commentator for the Middle East with a special focus on Yemen and radical movements, Catherine Shakdam has been published across several prominent media outlets including: The Huffington Post, RT, MintPress, Ayatollah Khameini’s website, Open Democracy, the Foreign Policy Journal, Press TV, ABNA, Mehr News Agency, The Duran, The American Herald Tribune, Katehon, New Eastern Outlook, The Age of Reflection, and many more.
+A geopolitical analyst and commentator for the Middle East with a special focus on Yemen and the Gulf countries, Catherine Shakdam has been published across several prominent media outlets including: The Huffington Post, Sputnik, Citizen Truth, Press TV, The New Eastern Outlook, RT, MintPress, Ayatollah Khameini’s website, Open Democracy, the Foreign Policy Journal, The Duran, The American Herald Tribune, Katehon, and many more.

 Educated in both the UK and France, Catherine’s expertise and research on Yemen have been quoted by the UN Security Council on several occasions since 2011.

 She consulted for the UNSC from 2014 to 2016 on Yemen’s war economy.

 A talented and passionate speaker, as well as a gifted writer Catherine has been instrumental in breaking media silence over Yemen’s war, and the tragedy which has befallen the impoverished nation.
 A keen geopolitical analyst her work and research have already been hailed by her peers as insightful, honest, and refreshingly uncanny.